United States Army officer rank insignia: General of the Army / Armies

 While not currently in use today, special insignia were authorized by Congress for ten general officers who were promoted to the highest ranks in the United States Army: General of the Army, designed as a "five-star" rank, and General of the Armies, considered to be the equivalent of a "six-star" rank.
-Eight generals were promoted to the rank and title "General of the Army" (Ulysses S. Grant, William Tecumseh Sherman, Philip Sheridan, George C. Marshall, Douglas MacArthur, Dwight D. Eisenhower, Henry H. Arnold, and Omar Bradley), while two generals were promoted to the higher rank and title of "General of the Armies of the United States" (George Washington and John J. Pershing).
+Eight generals were promoted to the rank and title "General of the Army" (Ulysses S. Grant, William Tecumseh Sherman, Philip Sheridan, George C. Marshall, Douglas MacArthur, Dwight D. Eisenhower, Henry H. Arnold, and Omar Bradley), while three generals were promoted to the higher rank and title of "General of the Armies of the United States" (George Washington, John J. Pershing, and, as of December 2022, Ulysses S. Grant).

 Congress created the rank of General of the Armies specifically for Washington, although while living he never officially accepted the honor.
-Pershing received the rank in 1919 and was allowed to choose his own insignia; he chose to use four silver stars.
+Pershing received the rank in 1919 and was allowed to choose his own insignia; he chose to use four stars.
 In 1976, Congressman Mario Biaggi of New York submitted a house resolution granting Washington the promotion.
 The promotion was effective on July 4, 1976, the bicentennial of the Declaration of Independence.
 Although Pershing accepted the rank in 1919 and technically had a date of rank that preceded Washington's, the new law specified that no other officer of the United States Army should ever outrank Washington, including Pershing.
 Hence, effective date of rank notwithstanding, Washington was permanently made superior to all other officers of the United States Armed Forces, past or present.

 While no living officer holds either of these ranks today, the General of the Army title and five-star insignia designed in 1944 are still authorized for use in wartime.
 Congress may promote generals to this rank for successful wartime campaigns, or to give the officer parity in rank to foreign counterparts in joint coalitions, specifically with respect to field marshals.